 Further research is required to understand the role that ‘co-morbidities’ play in the levels of testosterone in men as they age.

-If you need any help to improve your sex life, then do feel free to consult with me, Dr Marie Tudor.
+If you need any help to improve your sex life, particularly if you are concerned about your libido (levels of sexual interest) then do feel free to consult with me, Dr Marie Tudor.
 I can assess your situation from a medical, psychological and relationship perspective and then offer strategies and solutions suited to your needs.

 Age-specific population centiles for androgen status in men